Business Travel Packing Essentials

 You should not miss out on this true gem, - explore its grand halls, check out historical exhibits, or simply stroll through the courtyard and feel like royalty.
 Currently, the Palace gives grounds to a university, which gives the whole place a lively, youthful vibe.

 Looking for fun things to do in Mannheim?
-Head to Jungbusch—an artsy, multicultural district of Mannheim, bordering the Rhine.
+Head to Jungbusch.
+It's an artsy, multicultural district of Mannheim, bordering the Rhine.
 It’s a place where old warehouses, covered in graffiti, host hipster cafes, music bars, and creative studios.

 Grab a drink at Café Prag, catch a live music performance at Hagestolz, or visit Popakademie, Germany’s famous music business university.
 Jungbusch gets especially lively on weekends and makes a great place for a night out.